 We have a No-Kill Policy.
 Once accepted into Sweetpea For Animals, no animal will be euthanized unless incurably ill or dangerous.
 We are committed to providing medical care, boarding, and training until the animal is adopted into a qualified, loving, and permanent home.
 We rented, then took a mortgage on a shelter on the border between Paxton and Rutland, MA.

 We were renovating the property when we suffered a disastrous fire in November 2015.
 The office building survived but we now need to rebuild the main animal shelter building.
 We have renovated the small boarding kennels area in the main building but we cannot succeed without your ongoing help.
 More than ever, we need financial contributions and the donation of professional services to keep our animal rescue operations running.
 Rebuilding the main animal shelter will need a lot of money — all of your contributions are very welcome.
 We still have a good way to go, before our shelter operating fund is stable.

 The Sweetpea Board of Directors are:

-Melanie Kenadek – former kennel manager at Palatine Kennels & Sweetpea Rescue Shelter, bather, brusher at Pampered Pet.
+Melanie Kenadek – Treasurer.
+Former kennel manager at Palatine Kennels & Sweetpea Rescue Shelter, bather, brusher at Pampered Pet.